 Living in Taiwan for a year was our plan.
 It turned out to be only three months thanks to our new jobs teaching English online.
 That said, we learned a lot about how living in Taiwan would be during our time there and we’re going back for an extended time in 2020!
 We searched for the cheap and tasty food, affordable groceries, and comfy but very economical living.
 We give our insights below.

 Getting Around Taipei

 One of Taipei’s greatest resources, the MRT, turned out to be one of our greatest challenges all because we over packed.
 Is it confusing?
 Not really, especially when a friendly Taiwanese guy sees that look of desperation on your perspiring face and kindly offers help.
 He even led us through the station to find our train and asked if we needed help with our bags.
 We had read/heard the Taiwanese were friendly but WOW.
 He was a life saver.

 Convenient, clean, cheap, the MRT is the best way to get around Taipei.
 However, most international flights land in Taoyuan, not Taipei, so it’s important to note that there are two MRT systems: one for Taoyuan airport (a very long ride into town) and one for the Taipei area.

 Departing the airport MRT, you will most likely switch lines at Taipei Main Station.
-Luckily for us it was a friday night and it was a bustlin’… We were toting three 50 lb suitcases, one 50 lb keyboard and three backpacks all while navigating our way through an ocean of people.
+We arrived on a Friday night and it was a bustlin’… We were toting three 50 lb suitcases, one 50 lb keyboard and three backpacks all while navigating our way through an ocean of people.
 Not a pond, not a lake, but an ocean.
 Our friendly Taiwanese stranger was our lifeboat.

 Here are our tips for cruising through the MRT to make living in Taiwan easier: